Lateral humeral condyle fracture

 The displacement of the distal fracture component is best demonstrated on the internal oblique view.
 This is because the fracture usually lies posterolaterally 14.

-CT may be helpful when making an assessment of a complex fracture, but is usually not helpful in lateral condyle fracture - you should be able to get all the required information from the plain film.
+CT may be helpful when making an assessment of a complex fracture, but is usually not required in a lateral condyle fracture.
+All the required information is usually present on the plain film.

 When describing a lateral condyle fracture, it is important to make comment about:

-- displacement (in mm) on the internal oblique
+displacement (in mm) on the internal oblique view

 Treatment and prognosis